MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini.md

 ## Add a material with a principled shader

-You can add a shader to the model to define how shiny and smooth the model appears to give it a more realistic appearance.
+To give the model a more realistic appearance, you can add a shader to the model to define how shiny and smooth the model appears.

 1. Open the **Material Palette** tab (in the same window pane as the node system), select **Principled Shader**, and then drag it to the open space in the pane to the right.